 Adrian College's Department of Accountancy and Business Administration offers highly competitive programs that develop corporate, business and functional strategy competency, emphasize the critical nature of the changing global economy and foster a commitment to ethical behavior and lifelong learning.

 Undergraduate Business Administration Degrees

 All undergraduate business students at Adrian College complete the Business Core curriculum.
 Courses include accounting, managerial finance, marketing, management, business and professional communications, business policy, business law, economics, and business applications for computers.
-Students complete upper level courses in one of the following concentration areas: Accounting, Entrepreneurial Studies, Health Care Management, International Business, Management, Marketing, or Sports Management.
+Students complete upper level courses in one of the following concentration areas: Accounting, Entrepreneurial Studies, Fashion Merchandising, Finance, Health Care Management, International Business, Management, Marketing, or Sports Management.
 Students may also choose to combine their business degree with a minor in Computer Information Systems or Economics.
-The following concentration areas are scheduled for introduction in the near future: Fashion Merchandising, Finance, and Event and Facilities Management.
+The following concentration area is scheduled for introduction in the near future: Event and Facilities Management.
 Each program stresses the decision-making approach to business, where students learn how to think logically, analyze objectively, and communicate clearly.